FRAN-ARM/Unblock-Car-Level-Builder/README.md

 In the Python code, the levels are generated in a 14 x 8 array.

-In the generator I made, there is an object that iterates through each grid and determines if there is a wall, our car, another car or if there is an available space, and based on all that it accumulates the data and forms the array.
+In the builder, there is an object that iterates through each grid and determines if there is a wall, our car, another car or if there is an available space, and based on all that it accumulates the data and forms the array.